How to improve Angular load performance?

 Want to deploy your Angular app on Netlify?
 Here's how to get started.

 Firebase Hosting is a hosting service that was created by Google.
-If you want to know more then here's how to deploy an Angular app to Firebase Hosting in 2021.
+If you want to know more then here's how to deploy an Angular app to Firebase Hosting.

 But what if you have your own server with a VPS like Digital Ocean?
 And would rather not deploy to a CDN?